 - Staff running learning workshops for parents.

-- Curriculum and SEN workshops to learn new ways to best support your child.
+- Curriculum and SEND workshops to learn new ways to best support your child.

 - Newsletters and information on the website.